Chris Smith (broadcaster)

-Christopher Smith (born 22 July 1962) is an Australian journalist and former talkback radio broadcaster.
-He presented the 2GB Sydney afternoon show until December 2022.
+Christopher Smith (born 22 July 1962) is an Australian journalist and talkback radio broadcaster.
+Smith attended Patrician Brothers' College, Fairfield.

 Career

 Smith has publicly addressed his alcoholism and mental health problems on a number of occasions.
 In an interview with the Daily Telegraph, stating "I can never go back to that point.
 I've made some significant changes to my life.
 I think to a certain degree you have to hit ground zero before you do that."
 Smith has attempted to justify his behaviour by citing alcoholism and suffering from bipolar disorder.

-While working on A Current Affair in 1994, Smith was found to have forged the signature of Nine's corporate lawyer, Jane Marquard to have a prisoner released from Mulawa Detention Centre for an interview.
+While working on A Current Affair (ACA) in 1994, Smith was found to have forged the signature of Nine's corporate lawyer, Jane Marquard to have a prisoner released from Silverwater Correctional Complex for an interview.
 Smith was later charged by police and admitted forging the signature.
 Smith was suspended for almost a year while the criminal investigation was carried out.
 He was sentenced to serve two years in prison, suspended for two years.
 He returned to ACA as a producer, but not before he was exposed and mocked on Media Watch and in the media at large.

 Smith went to China where he worked in English language radio and returned to Australia by mid 2005 to present National Nine Early News.